sweeks/multiviewer/README.md

 multiviewer has a different volume setting for each TV, and automatically adjusts volume when switching TVs.
 Mute is shared across all TVs.

+For more detail, see the [Remote Control User Guide](docs/remote-control-user-guide.md).

 # Implementation

 The system consists of the remote control, a daemon running on a MacBook, and software and